 Philosophy of Teaching in a Distributed Networked Environment

-I was recently asked what I looked for in students, and my response was “I want students to be as excited about learning as I am.”
-I have been teaching face-to-face and online for nearly four decades…but I am most energized by teaching in a distributed networked way.
+I was once asked what I looked for in students, and my response was “I want students to be as excited about learning as I am.”
+I have been teaching face-to-face and online for over four decades…but I am most energized now by teaching in a distributed networked way online.
 One of the exciting aspects of teaching with the web is that the possibilities continue to grow, and with these possibilities come endless opportunities for learning.
 Yet I am also mindful that I am teaching and you are learning in the midst of a crisis of huge import – the global pandemic.
 I am also mindful that many students feel stresses today that never existed when I first started teaching.
 To riff off Paulo Freire (1970), students are not empty vessels waiting to be filled, they are co-creators of knowledge … and it is co-discovery of this knowledge that makes teaching online so exciting … even in this stressful time!

 Joseph Aoun in Robot-Proof (2017) noted that we have to move beyond the usual literacies to higher-order cognitive skills if we are to be “robot-proof” in the future.
 To me, this means relying increasingly on a network of learners (Twitter, Diigo, and blogs) for my own and my students’ personal learning.
 In my classes, this network demonstrates the power of social processes for learning.
 The reflective nature of blogging for instance requires students to think about thinking, which leads to metacognition and the higher order thinking that I seek.
 Each student brings unique perspectives to bear, and when this reflection occurs on the open web, it invites other perspectives from outside the course to push, prod, and provoke new reflections.
 My classes are less about “grades” and “testing” and more about learning through dialogue with trusted peers.
 You will be graded…but that grade is impacted by your engagement (or lack thereof) with your peers and me.
 Flipped classrooms have been popular for years now…and I am twisting the concept to be a flipped professor – my job is not to “teach” you but rather to “learn with” you.
 That means that you take responsibility for your own learning and for sharing that learning…and since we all have access to the combined knowledge of human-kind on the web, self-learning and shared learning should be our norms.

-I believe that good teaching is good teaching, whether one is online or face-to-face.
-My teaching has been informed by Chickering and Gamson’s Seven Principles of Good Practice in Teaching, which I believe hold equally true online or on campus (Chickering and Gamson, 1987):
+That said, I believe that good teaching is good teaching, whether one is online or face-to-face.
+My teaching has been informed by Chickering and Gamson’s Seven Principles of Good Practice in Teaching, which while dated still hold equally true online or on campus (Chickering and Gamson, 1987):

 “Good practice in undergraduate education: